rcaelers/workrave-website/content/en/docs/settings/timers/index.md

 - Time before end

   The time at which the daily break is reset.
-By default this is at 4:00 (am).
+By default, this is at 4:00 (am).

 - Regard micro-breaks as activity

   During a micro break, you usually remain seated behind your computer.
   If this option is enabled, the daily limit timer also includes the time you are taking a micro-break.
-  In other words, enable this option if you want the have a daily limit on the amount of time you spend behind your computer.
+  In other words, enable this option if you want to have a daily limit on the amount of time you spend behind your computer.
-  Disable this option if you want the have a daily limit on the the amount of time you are actually using the computer.
+  Disable this option if you want to have a daily limit on the amount of time you are actually using the computer.

 ## Monitoring